Running Keycloak in a container

 For the best start up of your Keycloak container, build an image by running the build step during the container build.
 This step will save time in every subsequent start phase of the container image.

-Writing your optimized Keycloak Dockerfile
+Writing your optimized Keycloak Containerfile

 FROM quay.io/keycloak/keycloak:latest as builder